boubacardabo/projet_ia_telecom/README.md

 <br>

 ## additional information
-If you install models on télécom GPUs using HuggingFace, they will be in:
+If you install models on télécom GPUs using *HuggingFace*, they will be in:
 `~/.cache/huggingface/hub`